Lago Di Garda, Italy

 Where to Base Yourself

 Sirmione on the southern shore is overrun from April through September.
-The castle and Roman ruins at Grotte di Catullo are worth seeing, but arrive by 8:30am or expect to queue at the bridge for thirty minutes.
+The castle and Roman ruins at Grotte di Catullo are worth seeing, but arrive before 8:30am or expect to queue at the bridge for thirty minutes.
 Midday in July is genuinely unpleasant.

 Getting Around